 - The most common permit is the temporary residence permit, also needed for general employment, which is usually valid for one year, except for certain cases, such as an unlimited employment contract, in which case it can be up to three years.
 It can be renewed so long as your situation – eg. employment, marriage – stays the same as when you were originally granted the German residence permit.

 - The EU Blue Card in Germany is a residence permit with enhanced conditions for highly qualified migrants and their spouses.
 This application is easier to obtain than for regular employment, as it is often expedited by the employer, but it includes a minimum salary requirement of € 50,800 per year.
 This visa is usually valid for four years, and it also allows the spouse to live and work freely in Germany.
-Read more in our guide to German work permits.

 - The German permanent residence permit is usually only granted after five years of residence (and if you fulfil other conditions) but it can be issued to highly skilled workers immediately and to other groups after two or three years of residence.